SovnSkyrim/Aldrnari/README.md

 ### Why don't you wanna use Inigo/Legacy of the Dragonborn (LOTD)?????
 They're the best mods ever!!!!
 [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) has the answer, use Ctrl+F in there.

+### Oh my fucking god the very far mountains are so low poly...
+Isn't it supposed to look 4K everywhere?

+No it isn't.
+The inis used are based on medium and optimized for the best of extreme and performance.
+The graphics are stunning at close range and that's what I care about; not lods.

+If you REALLY want those to be better; slap ```uLargeRefLODGridSize``` to like 21 in SkyrimPrefs.ini; the one located in your profiles folder.

 ### Please give us more fps... / A more performance friendly profile??

 I have 2 tips one that voids support, one that doesnt: